infection/extension-installer/README.md

 ## How to write an extension for Infection

-Infection extension is a composer-based plugin.
+Infection extension is a composer-based package.
 Basically it is a composer package which conforms to the following requirements:

 * its type field is set to `infection-extension`
 * it has `extra.infection.class` subkey in its `composer.json` that references a class that will be invoked in the Infection runtime.